Here are my favorite Small Bathroom Ideas to help you get the most out of your tiny space.

 - A small cabinet can even be added above the door of the bathroom.
-You can organize stuff in small baskets and use this space to keep the extra soap, cleaning supplies etc.
+You can organize stuff in small baskets and use this space to keep the extra soap, cleaning supplies, etc.

 - A great small bathroom storage idea is adding a holder for the hair dryer just inside the door of the bathroom’s cabinet.

 - If your under-the-sink cabinetry does not have shelves, add some baskets to hold bottles and supplies.
-This will greatly enhance the storage space and also make it more organized to find things faster.
+This will significantly enhance the storage space and also make it more organized to find things faster.